- September 10, 2018

 On Wednesday, 5th September 2018, the Hindu Forum of Britain held a meeting at the House of Commons titled ‘Dissolving Caste Consciousness 2 :moving forward’.
 It brought together representatives from UK Hindutva and UK’s most pro-Israel spokespersons.

-It was chaired by Tory MP Bob Blackman, who is well-known for having previously hosted Tapan Ghosh (a well-known Islamophobe and Hindu supremacist with links to neo-Nazi Stephen Yaxley-Lennon aka Tommy Robinson) at the House of Commons.
+It was chaired by Tory MP Bob Blackman, who previously hosted Tapan Ghosh (a well-known Islamophobe and Hindu supremacist with links to neo-Nazi Stephen Yaxley-Lennon aka Tommy Robinson) at the House of Commons.

-Blackman is the Chair of the All-Party Parliamentary Group for British Hindus, and also an office bearer of the Conservative Friends of Israel
+Blackman is the Chair of the All-Party Parliamentary Group for British Hindus and office bearer of the Conservative Friends of Israel.

 Lord Jitesh Gadhia and Bob Blackman called for the need to learn from the way the Campaign against Antisemitism had got the International Holocaust Remembrance Alliance’s definition of antisemitism passed in the Labour Party and to strengthen links with those who had achieved this.
-They outlined the strategy of their group which was to anticipate the issue to come up next in Queens speech 2019, then go to House of Commons and then go to House of Lords and they urged everyone to focus on lobbying their MPs and getting them to remove this duty.
+They outlined the strategy of their group which was to anticipate the issue to come up next in the 2019 Queens speech, then go to the House of Commons and move to the House of Lords.
+They urged everyone at the meeting to focus on lobbying their MPs to remove the duty on Parliament to make Caste discrimination illegal through the EA 2010.
 PC Varsha Mistry stated she was relieved that there was no legislation to outlaw caste as it would mean there would be fewer hate crimes.

 Sarbjit Johal from South Asia Solidarity Group who attended the meeting writes about her disturbing experience inside the meeting room and after she left: